johnpeterman72/CursorRIPER.sigma/docs/MCP-readme.md

 ## 📚 Additional MCP Services

-The MCP integration can be extended with other services by uncommenting them in `CursorRIPER.sigma.mcp.mdc`:
+The MCP integration can be extended with other services by uncommenting them in `RIPERsigma.mcp.mdc`:

 ```markdown
 ## 🔍 Web Search Services